 Since it was still light, I decided to keep going and spend the night in Lyon.
 I was running about 2 days behind schedule so decided to stay in Lyon then go again in the morning without venturing into Lyon, since I can easily go back to Lyon from London.
 To get to the campsite in Lyon, however, I had to drive down these very busy city highways.
 At this point, I was blasting the air conditioning, concentrating hard on what my GPS was saying, trying to keep the nerves at bay.
 Just when I was getting stressed again, this car drove up beside me and honked.
 I looked over, thinking I was going to get some road rage, and the two girls in the car smiled and waved at me.
 They then changed lanes in front of me, wound down the window, gave me another wave and a thumbs up.
 I almost cried.
 I was so grateful for that little gesture.

 I made it in one piece to my campsite for the night.
 It was the night before Bastille Day, so they were having fireworks down the road.
-But I was content to stay in my van while it poured outside.
+But I was content to stay in my van while it poured outside and the beautiful rainbow below appeared in the sky.
 I drove just under 200km, so I slept very well that night.